zqxie77/CONQUER/README.md

 ### Stage 1: Training the CARE Module

-To train a new CONQUER model from scratch, run the following script. [cite_start]This stage trains the Context-Aware Representation Enhancement (CARE) module to learn robust cross-modal embeddings[cite: 37].
+To train a new CONQUER model from scratch, run the following script.
+This stage trains the Context-Aware Representation Enhancement (CARE) module to learn robust cross-modal embeddings.

 ```bash
 sh run_CONQUER.sh